attento/steady/README.md

 support everything that you can do with this tool.

 * `/ping` is a sanity call to understand if the service is up and running
+* `/backup` returns the lb's configuration in the current status